|| Frequently Asked Questions

 Yes, if you have a TOEFL score of 473 paper-based (152 computer-based), iBT score of 52, or an IELTS score of 5.5.
 If you do not have the score, you will have a chance to take the Institutional TOEFL exam at the end of each semester.
 The Intensive English Program will assist in the application process so you can transfer to the Academic Program at City College of San Francisco.
 You should bring official English translations of transcripts showing all high school and university work completed.

 10. Do I need medical insurance before I start school?

 Yes, you do.
-Please note that as of June 1st, 2012, all International Students studying at City College of San Francisco (CCSF) will be required to purchase health insurance through CCSF's group plan.
-Details and pricing will be sent to applicants and posted on our website by the end of April 2012.
+Please note that as of June 1, 2012, all International Students studying at City College of San Francisco (CCSF) are required to purchase health insurance through CCSF's group plan.
+Details can be found HERE.

 11. Is the mandatory health service fee the same as health insurance?